xnau/pardibee/readme.txt

 == Upgrade Notice ==

-= 1.7.1 =
+= 1.7.1.1 =
-Version 1.7.1 is a minor feature upgrade for all users
+Version 1.7.1 is a bugfix upgrade for all users running PHP 5.3

 == Plugin Support ==